mennaafi/AI-Powered-Customer-Service-Chatbot/README.md

 ## Knowledge base :

 The Knowledge Base is powered by Pinecone, where embeddings of data about our coffee shop and menu items, ingredients and other relevant product details  are stored in Pinecone.
-When a customer asks specific questions through the chatbot, such as asking about a product’s ingredients or prices information, the Retrieval-Augmented Generation (RAG) system retrieves the most relevant data from Pinecone
+When a customer asks specific questions through the chatbot, such as asking about a product’s ingredients or prices information, the Retrieval-Augmented Generation (RAG) system retrieves the most relevant data from Pinecone.

 ## All about Agents :